chrismanp/pldi24_artifact/README.md

         -Wall -O3  yourcilkcode.c   -o yourcilkcode
 ```

-The artifact.pdf provides an exhaustive list of the compiler's options.
+The [artifact-desc](artifact-desc.pdf) provides a list of the compiler's options.
-Currently, lazyD still depends on the opencilk-resource-dir parameter for locating the cilk header.
 Running the program can be done by simply executing:

 ```console